Squash (sport): Ball

-Squash balls are between 39.5 and 40.5 mm in diameter, and weigh 23 to 25 grams.
-They are made with two pieces of rubber compound, glued together to form a hollow sphere and buffed to a matte finish.
+Squash balls are between 39.5 and 40.5 mm in diameter and weigh 23 to 25 grams.
+They are made with two pieces of rubber plastic compound, glued together to form a hollow sphere and buffed to a matte finish.
 Different balls are provided for varying temperature and atmospheric conditions and standards of play: more experienced players use slow balls that have less bounce than those used by less experienced players (slower balls tend to "die" in court corners, rather than "standing up" to allow easier shots).
 Squash balls must be hit dozens of times to warm them up at the beginning of a session; cold squash balls have very little bounce.
 Small colored dots on the ball indicate its dynamic level (bounciness).

 The "double-yellow dot" ball, introduced in 2000, is the competition standard, replacing the earlier "yellow-dot" ball.
 There is also an "orange dot" ball for use at high altitudes.
 The recognized colors are:

 Some ball manufacturers such as Dunlop use a different method of grading balls based on experience.
-They still have the equivalent dot rating, but are named to help choose a ball that is appropriate for one's skill level.
+They still have the equivalent dot rating but are named to help choose a ball that is appropriate for one's skill level.
 The four different ball types are Intro (Blue dot, 140% of Pro bounce), Progress (Red dot, 120% of Pro bounce), Competition (single yellow dot, 110% of Pro bounce) and Pro (double yellow dot).

 Many squash venues mandate the use of shoes with non-marking tread and eye protection.
 Some associations require that all juniors and doubles players must wear eye protection.
 The National Institutes of Health recommends wearing goggles with polycarbonate lenses.

 Court

 The squash court is a playing surface surrounded by four walls.
 The court surface contains a front line separating the front and back of the court and a half court line, separating the left and right sides of the back portion of the court, creating three 'boxes': the front half, the back left quarter and the back right quarter.
-Both the back two boxes contain smaller service boxes.
+The back two boxes contain smaller service boxes.

 The court's four walls are divided into a front wall, two side walls, and a back wall.
 An 'out line' runs along the top of the front wall, descending along the side walls to the back wall.
 The bottom line of the front wall marks the top of the 'tin', a half meter-high metal area.
 The middle line of the front wall is the service line.
 The dimensions of the court are: